soraef/x_storage/packages/x_storage_presigned_url/README.md

 # x_storage_presigned_url

-A storage driver package for XStorage that supports Presigned URL-based storage services such as AWS S3 and other S3-compatible storage services.
+A storage provider package for XStorage that supports Presigned URL-based storage services such as AWS S3 and other S3-compatible storage services.

 ## Features

-- Abstract driver implementation for Presigned URL-based storage
+- Abstract provider implementation for Presigned URL-based storage
 - File upload and download using Presigned URLs
 - File existence check
 - Support for AWS S3 and other S3-compatible storage services